 Boards need to pay attention to what’s being said by institutional investors about ESG and diversity.
 They are making no bones about being more aggressive if boards don’t understand the long-term strategy for the corporation, and if they don’t understand how ESG, and particularly diversity, fits into that long-term strategy.

 Tony West, Uber’s Chief Legal Officer and Corporate Secretary, believes that having people from underrepresented ethnic and racial groups on boards helps executives better understand how to win the business and loyalty of customers.
-In a September, 2020 New York Times article written by Peter Eavis, West was quoted, “You can’t compete and win and design technology that’s innovative and inclusive if you don’t have those kinds of perspectives informing the entire process,” he said.
+In September, West was quoted: “You can’t compete and win and design technology that’s innovative and inclusive if you don’t have those kinds of perspectives informing the entire process,” he said.

 Directors who look more like their stakeholders are also more likely to be true advocates and representatives for their needs and interests.
 Pedro J. Pizarro, President and CEO of Edison International, a large electric utility in California, said input from directors from underrepresented ethnic and racial groups helped his company secure approval from state regulators for a $436 million investment in electric vehicle charging that involved understanding the needs of lower-income communities.
 “That’s a very real example, and that’s a very important capital program for us,” he said.